Concerns and controversies at the 2020 Summer Olympics: Belarusian athlete expulsion attempt

 On 30 July 2021, Belarusian sprinter Krystsina Tsimanouskaya criticized the national sports authorities and team management for forcing her to run the 4 × 400m relay without her consent.
 On 1 August 2021, Tsimanouskaya was expelled from further competitions by the Belarusian sports authorities, reportedly as a consequence of her criticism.
 On the same day, Belarusian sports officials tried to put her on a plane against her will.
 She sought the protection of police in Tokyo Haneda Airport and declared that she is not planning to return to Belarus.
 According to the Belarusian team officials, she was expelled for her "emotional and psychological state" after medical examination, but Tsimanouskaya refuted that statement.
 She asked the International Olympic Committee for help.
 As a result of this incident, two Belarusian coaches were ejected from the Games.

 Animal abuse in the modern pentathlon

 In the women's modern pentathlon, German team coach Kim Raisner hit a horse that did not follow the instructions of jockey Annika Schleu.
-Her actions drew criticism, and the Union Internationale de Pentathlon Moderne promptly disqualified her from the rest of the Tokyo Olympics.
+Her actions drew criticism, and the International Modern Pentathlon Union promptly disqualified her from the rest of the Tokyo Olympics.